48productions/Perpetual-Free-Credits-PCB/README.md

 It keeps compatible games fully credited up at all times, perfect for arcade games that either lack a Free Play mode, or are missing features in Free Play mode that are present in Credit mode.

-It's designed for games with a **credit limit** that controls a **coin blocker** relay - when the game is accepting credits, this board triggers the coin input until the game hits the credit limit and stops accepting coins.
-Once you play the game (and thus it is under the credit limit again), another coin is inserted to put the game at the credit limit again.
+It's designed solely for games with a **credit limit** that control a **coin blocker** relay based on this limit.
+If the game isn't at its credit limit, it powers the coin blocker relay (and thus the PFC PCB), which inserts credits until the credit limit is reached, and the game turns off the coin blocker relay.

 ---
 ## Compatibility/Installation

-Note: This board design is very new and has not been thoroughly tested.
+Note: This board design works, but has recevied only limited testing.
 Proceed with caution!

 ### Compatibility List
 This board is **compatible** with:
  - ✅ CHUNITHM PARADISE LOST
- - ✅ crossbeats REV. SUNRISE S2
+ - ✅ crossbeats REV. SUNRISE S2*

-This board is **incompatible** with (as they have no credit limit):
+This board is **incompatible** with games that have a coin blocker relay, but no credit limit:
  - ❌ SOUND VOLTEX EXCEED GEAR
  - ❌ jubeat festo

+*\* crossbeats: This board will continuously insert credits in test mode, since the game always powers the coin blocker in test mode regardless of the credit limit.*

 ### Checking Compatibility
 **For games not on the list, your game MUST:**